Enterprise Feature Matrix

 | Granular Permissions | ||

 Data as of February 2026.
-Enterprise features based on publicly available documentation and vendor specifications.
+Features are based on publicly available information and vendor documentation.
+Some features are gated behind Enterprise plans — verify current terms with each vendor.

 Strengths & Weaknesses